 Asset Forfeiture by Lakeland Police Department

-Under Florida law, statutes govern the process of all asset seizure and forfeitures that must be followed by officers with local police departments including the Lakeland Police Department.
+Under Florida law, statutes govern the process of all asset seizure and forfeitures that must be followed by officers with local police departments, including the Lakeland Police Department.
 For example, the Florida Contraband Forfeiture Act (FCFA) authorizes law enforcement agencies to seize real and personal property used in violation of Florida law.

-The Lakeland Police Department might use the FCFA in an attempt to obtain title to the property by seeking a court order forfeiting the property to the agency.
-The FCFA protects the rights of innocent owners and lien holders, although many innocent owners and lien holders are forced to hire an attorney to force LPD to return the property.
+The Lakeland Police Department might use the Florida Contraband Forfeiture Act (FCFA) in an attempt to obtain title to the property by seeking a court order forfeiting the property to the agency.
+The FCFA protects the rights of innocent owners and lien holders, although many innocent owners and lien holders are forced to hire an attorney to force a law enforcement agency in Polk County, FL, to return the property.

-In some cases, the Lakeland Police Department might turn your funds over to a federal agency such as DEA, Customs and Border Protection (CBP), or Homeland Security Investigations (HSI).
+After the seizure by local law enforcement officers in Polk County, FL, a federal agency might “adopt” the seizure so it proceeds under federal law.
+Those federal agencies that adopt local seizure might include the DEA, Customs and Border Protection (CBP), or Homeland Security Investigations (HSI).
 In those cases, after your notice of seizure is issued, you only have 35 days to file a verified claim.
-If you make a mistake or miss a deadline, the law is unforgiving.
+The law is unforgiving if you make a mistake or miss a deadline.

 Defendants in civil forfeiture proceedings are not entitled to the appointment of counsel.
 In re Forfeiture of $2,311.45 U.S. Currency, 559 So.
 2d 717, 718 (Fla.
 1st DCA 1990).
 Law enforcement agencies know that and use it to their advantage.